-If you have trouble understanding conversations in restaurants or in other noisy settings, or if you need to turn up the TV louder than those around you, you're not alone.
+If you have trouble understanding conversations in restaurants or in other noisy settings, or if you need to turn up the TV louder than those around you, you may well have hearing loss – and you're not alone.
 Around one out of every seven adults in the United States reports some difficulty hearing.

 What are the symptoms of hearing loss?